Why You Should Avoid Lectins in Your Diet!

 Foods That Contain the Most Lectins:

 Nightshade Vegetables such as Eggplant, Tomatoes, Potatoes & Peppers

 Removing Lectins From Your Foods:

-The first and most important thing to remember is that it is impossible to remove all lectins and not healthy.
-Some level of lectin consumption helps provide a mild stress to the digestive system that strengthens our digestive capabilities.
+It is impossible to remove all lectins from your diet.
+Having some level of lectin consumption can be beneficial for your health because it provides a mild stress to the digestive system that strengthens our digestive capabilities.
 The key is to avoid over consuming lectins…which is a variable that is different for everyone based on the health of your digestive system.

 I have found that the lectins in grains, legumes and nuts to be more challenging than those in other fruits and vegetables.
 These are the first I focus on reducing consumption of and often it is all the individual needs to be careful with.
 The healing diet approach in the PDF below shows you how to focus your food choices for a nutrient dense and lower lectin nutrition plan.

 Soaking, boiling and sprouting grains, legumes, nuts and seeds all helps to decrease the number of lectins but none fully eliminates them except for pressure cooking.
 Lectins are fairly resistant to enzymatic activity but sprouting is one of the best ways to minimize lectins.